zzwong/auto-dibs/README.md

 ```

 ## Further Explorations:
-- Wrap the script around a Messenger / [other chat] Bot to easily book rooms
+- Wrap the script around a Messenger / [other chat] Bot to chatify room reservations
 - Book any room available at the specified time